gotreasa/grasshopper_personalised_message/docs/NOTES.md

 ## 🍅 Pomodoro 1

-- 🚧 should error when something other than a string is entered for the owner
+- ✅ should error when something other than a string is entered for the owner
-- ⚠ should error when something other than a string is entered for the name
+- 🚧 should error when something other than a string is entered for the name
 - ⚠ should say Hello boss when ower is Daniel and the name is Daniel
 - ⚠ should say Hello boss when ower is Conor and the name is Conor
 - ⚠ should say Hello boss when ower is owen and the name is Owen